Job Search Tips and Services

 In-person networking: Create business cards and refine your elevator pitch.
 Make a habit of introducing yourself to people and asking them about their professional lives.
 Seek out online tools that can help you find professional meet-ups and industry networking events.
 Learn more.

-Online networking: LinkedIn is currently the single best platform to grow and engage your professional network.
+Online networking: Grow and engage your professional network through platforms like LinkedIn, Facebook, Twitter, and more.
 Build your brand through publishing tools and use advanced search tools to identify RPCVs working in the roles you want to pursue.
 It's the best way to efficiently find and connect with professionals you think would be helpful in forming and attaining your career goals.

 Career chats: After connecting with someone online or at an event, a 15-20 minute follow-up career chat, or informational interview, is a great way to have your detailed questions answered.
 Remember, career chats are about you collecting information to help you make informed decisions as you apply to jobs and decide among opportunities.
 This is also a chance to develop relationships with professionals in the field.
 These contacts may eventually serve as references for you in the future, so cultivate the relationship and make sure it's mutually beneficial.